andypike/rectify/readme.md

 You don't need to alter your load path as everything in the `app` folder is loaded automatically.

+## Trade off

+This style of Rails architecture is not a silver bullet for all projects.
+If your app is pretty much just basic CRUD then you are unlikely to get much benefit from this.
+However, if your app is more than just CRUD then you should see an improvement in code structure and maintainability.

+The downside to this approach is that there will be many more classes and files to deal with.
+This can be tricky as the application gets bigger to hold the whole system in your head.
+Personally I would prefer that as maintaining it will be easier as all code around a specific user task is on one place.

+Before you use these methods in your project, consider the trade off and use these strategies where they make sense for you and your project.

 ## What's next?